-Our teachers are Mrs Jennings (Mon - Wed a.m.) and Mrs Taylor (Wed p.m. - Fri)
+Our teachers are Mrs Jennings (Mon - Wed a.m.) and Mrs Kelsall (Wed p.m. - Fri)

 You have been so busy designing, growing and building your Easter gardens at home.
 We have loved seeing your creative interpretations and you have remembered to include the important symbols of the Easter story and signs of new life.
 Don't forget on Easter Sunday to roll the stone away from the entrance of the tomb, just like it did on the very first Easter Sunday.
 Well done everyone.

 So many of you have found lots of signs of spring.
 I love seeing all the new life coming through in our wonderful world.
 What can you spot in these fabulous photographs and work that you have been sending in?

 Today, as part of World Week, we had a go at African Djembe drumming.